RyBres/NewarkIT-Ecommerce-Site/README.md

 ## Email Integration

 - Uses PHPMailer for sending order confirmations
-- Configured via Mailtrap.io for SMTP testing (note that it won't actually send an email to your inbox as it is under the demo/testing plan)
+- Configured via Mailtrap.io for SMTP testing (note that it won't send an email to your inbox as it is under the demo/testing plan)

 ---